Ari-43/Support-Knowledge-Base/Capes.md

 4. Ask the user if they can see [http://s.optifine.net/capes/Ari43.png](http://s.optifine.net/capes/Ari43.png)
 5. If the user cannot view the cape hyperlink, use `!faq cape servers` and help the user follow it as needed.
 	- For MacOSX and Linux, the hosts file is located at `/etc/hosts`
+6. If the user could open [the link](http://s.optifine.net/capes/Ari43.png), ask if they are using any thrird party clients or launchers.
+	- PvP Clients, Legal (non-pioracy) launchers, or similar: Ask the user to try [stand-alone OptiFine](https://optifine.net/downloads) on the [vanilla launcher](https://launcher.mojang.com/download/MinecraftInstaller.msi).
+If the user can see their cape with stand-alone OptiFine on the vanilla launcher, ask them to contact support for their PvP client or launcher.
+	- Piracy Clients & Launchers: Run `!piracy` to explain to the user that support will not be provided for users commiting piracy.
+Once the game has been bought and the user is not using a launcher that supports piracy, support will be provided.
+	- Cheat Clients/Mods: Support will not be provided for cheat clients/mods because doing so would be against the [Discord guidlines](https://discord.com/guidelines)

 ### Notes:
 - If the user has an antivirus or internet restrictions they may not be able to access the cape server.